shaloo/docs.arcana/docs/walletsdk/wallet_qs.md

 After installing and integrating with the {{config.extra.arcana.sdk_name}}, app developers can add code to onboard the users.
 There are two ways to build user onboarding in the app:

 1. Use the [plug-and-play]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_plugnplay.md) feature of {{config.extra.arcana.sdk_name}} to instantly access the built-in, default pop-up user login interface.
 No need to build any user login UI in the app.
 Simply add code asking the user to log in and call the plug-and-play function of the `AuthProvider`.
-App users can pick up one of the authentication mechanisms configured by the app developer that is displayed in the plug-and-play and easily log in.
+App users can log in by choosing one of the authentication mechanisms configured by the app developer, displayed in the plug-and-play pop-up UI.

 2. Build a custom user login UI for the app and call the appropriate {{config.extra.arcana.sdk_name}} functions for onboarding users via the configured [social providers]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/build_social/index.md) and the [passwordless login option]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_pwdless_login.md).